AI & Purpose Vs. Task

 “We use Cursor pervasively here.
 Every engineer uses it — and the number of people we’re hiring today is just incredible.
 This is now the purpose and the task.
 The purpose of a software engineer is to solve known problems and to find new problems to solve.
 Coding is one of the tasks.
 And so if the purpose is not coding — if your purpose literally is coding, somebody tells you what to do, you code it — all right, maybe you’re going to get replaced by the AI.
 But most of our software engineers — all of our software — their goal is to solve problems.
 And it turns out we have so many problems in the company, and we have so many undiscovered problems.
 And so the more time they have to go explore undiscovered problems, the better off we are as a company.
 Nothing would give me more joy than if none of them are coding at all — they’re just solving problems.
 You see what I’m saying?
 And so I think this framework of purpose versus task is really good for everybody to apply."

-And it applies neatly to the job of the SDR.
-Ideally, they're not sending any emails at all.
+I think this is a very important framing for leaders thinking about how to leverage AI to amplify and transform work inside their companies.
+People solve problems that AI can’t.
+And it applies neatly to the job of the SDR and many other roles.
+Ideally, SDRs are not compiling basic research on prospects.
+AI can do that.
 That's just a task.
 Instead, you want them focused on the high-value purpose of solving the problem of generating high-quality meetings with the right people.